Kylyote/bootcamp-password/README.md

 Where I noticed I could improve on this project in particular was I did not branch and push code as much as I should.
 I got distracted by making code that functioned and reading up on functions.

-##Second Submission Changes
+## Second Submission Changes

 Moved script.js and style.css to their own folders in Assets and removed Develop folder.
+Removed "1" in newPass string.
+Created a string randomizing section that scrambles the new password string.
+Known issue is that the string will be made up of equal amounts of each selected character option.

 # Sources